Electronic Stability Program

 The SAS or steering angle sensor reports the turning speed and steering wheel angle to the control module.
 It informs the module of the driver's intentions.
 The steering wheel angle sensor contains a sensitive magnetic sensor to measure the steering angle.

 The control module will set a fault code and illuminate the SRS/ABS/TCS light if it senses a problem with any of these sensors.
-They rarely fail.
 The steering angle sensor, Code U0126, can cause issues like drift or pull and may need recalibration after a wheel alignment.

 They sometimes require replacement when combined with the clock spring.
 Clock springs provide an electrical connection between the steering wheel and the steering column.
-The electrical connection to the wheel is lost if the steering wheel spins freely and stretches the clock springs ribbon beyond its limit and breaks.
+The electrical connection to the wheel is lost if the steering wheel spins freely, stretches the clock springs ribbon beyond its limit, and breaks.
 The control module will set a fault code and illuminate the warning lamp.
 A new SAS sensor is fitted to the steering column only because the clock spring failed.